Gheorghe Gheorghiu-Dej: Personal rule

 The first five years of the Romanian People's Republic saw a period of collective leadership, with fellow traveler Groza serving as prime minister.
-However, in 1952, Groza stepped down from the premiership and became chairman of the presidium of the Great National Assembly (de facto president).
+However, in 1952, Groza stepped down from the premiership and became head of state as Chairman of the Presidium of the Great National Assembly.
 Gheorghiu-Dej succeeded him, becoming the first Communist to hold the post.
 He thus combined the two most powerful posts in Romania in his own hands, with full Soviet approval.

 Gheorghiu-Dej briefly gave up the first secretaryship of the Communist Party in 1954 to Gheorghe Apostol, retaining the premiership.
 However, he was still the actual leader of Romania, and he regained the party leadership in 1955, at the same time handing the premiership to Chivu Stoica.
-In 1961, he became president of the newly created State Council, making him de jure head of state.
-However, he had already been de facto head of state since 1947 by virtue of his leadership of the Communist Party.
+In 1961, he became head of state as the president of the newly created State Council.

 Gheorghiu-Dej was at first unsettled by Nikita Khrushchev's reforms in the new process of De-Stalinization.
 He then became the architect of Romania's semi-autonomous foreign and economic policy within the Warsaw Pact and the Comecon, in the late 1950s, notably by initiating the creation of a heavy industry in Romania which went against Soviet directions for the Eastern Bloc as a whole (e.g., the new large-scale steel plant in Galați, which relied on iron resources imported from India and Australia).
-Ironically, Romania under Gheorghiu-Dej was once considered one of the most loyal among the Soviet satellites, and thus there is a tendency to forget "who first established the pattern of foreign policy openness and 'liberalness' coupled with domestic repression."
+Ironically, Romania under Gheorghiu-Dej was once considered one of the most loyal among the Soviet satellites, and thus there is a tendency to forget "who first established the pattern of foreign policy openness and 'liberalness' coupled with domestic repression".
 The ideological steps undertaken were made clear by the ousting of the "Sov-Rom" companies, together with the toning down of Soviet-Romanian common cultural ventures.
 In 1958 the Red Army withdrew its last troops from Romania (a personal achievement of Gheorghiu-Dej).
 The official History of Romania made then reference to a Romanian Bessarabia, as well as other topics which tensed relations between the two communist countries.
-Moreover, the final years of Dej's regime saw the publishing of Karl Marx texts, which had previously been kept secret, dealing with Russia's imperial policy in previously Romanian regions that were still part of the Soviet Union.
+Moreover, the final years of Dej's regime saw the publishing of Karl Marx - newly discovered - texts dealing with Russia's imperial policy in previously Romanian and now Soviet regions.

 Yet, the Securitate was still Dej's instrument of choice, and Romania joined the other Warsaw Pact countries' wave of repression after the Hungarian Revolution of 1956 – incidentally, Hungarian leader Imre Nagy was shortly detained on Romanian soil.

 In his late years, Gheorghiu-Dej established diplomatic relations with the First World, including the United States.
-Such steps were highly encouraged by the president Lyndon B. Johnson, who had come to see Romania as an almost friendly Communist country in the Cold War context (1963).
-Also, 1964 was the year many political prisoners were released.
+Such steps were highly encouraged by President Lyndon B. Johnson, who had come to see Romania as an almost friendly Communist country in the Cold War context (1963).
+Also, many political prisoners were released in 1964.